Not only does the NMC require you to pay your registration fee annually, you are also required to hold professional indemnity.

 As an RCN member, rcn.org.uk/get-help/your-contract is your best source of advice for issues relating to employment contracts should you have any queries, but here are some key things you should be made aware of.

-From April 2020, all workers (including employees) should be given access to a written statement of employment particulars from day one.
+From April 2020, all workers (including employees) should be given a written statement of employment particulars from day one.
 These form the basis of your contract of employment.
 When you sign an employment contract, you are agreeing to all the terms within that contract.
 It is therefore important that you understand what you’re signing and that if there are any issues that might affect your willingness or ability to agree to the contract, you should have those points clarified before your start date.
 It is perfectly legitimate for you to negotiate with the employer to try to improve the terms, but of course your prospective employer is entitled to say no to your request.

 Changes to your contract are generally unlawful unless both parties – you and your employer – agree to them.
 Generally, changes to your job description should only be made by agreement between you and your employer.